Affine T-varieties of complexity one and locally nilpotent derivations: Preliminaries

 \begin{definition} With $A$ as in \ref{18}, a homogeneous LND $\partial$ on A is said to be \emph{of fiber type} if $\partial(K_0)=0$ and \emph{of horizontal type} if $\partial(K_0)\neq 0$. \end{definition}

 Let $A$ be a finitely generated domain and $X=\spec\,A$.
-In this setting, $\partial$ is of fiber type if and only if the general orbits of the corresponding $\KK_+$-action are contained in the closures of general orbits of the $\TT$-action given by the $M$-grading.
+In this setting, the fact that $\partial$ is homogeneous means that the corresponding $\KK_+$-action on $X$ is normalized by the $\TT$-action given by the $M$-grading.
+Furthermore, $\partial$ is of fiber type if and only if the general orbits of the corresponding $\KK_+$-action are contained in the closures of general orbits of the $\TT$-action.
 Otherwise, $\partial$ is of horizontal type.